Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

-    [ ] - If you deny/accept a potato and then that potato times out, it still checks the stamps [ ] - Sometimes the potatoes don't give you a passport [ ] - Don't allow grab while passport is moving, toggle a is_currently_animated boolean to check when picking up [ ] - "Change verbiage to 2 and under" on laws, currently says "(under 2 years)" [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Faces and hair doesn't line up on potatoes
+    [ ] - If you deny/accept a potato and then that potato times out, it still checks the stamps [ ] - Sometimes the potatoes don't give you a passport [ ] - Don't allow grab while passport is moving, toggle a is_currently_animated boolean to check when picking up [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Faces and hair doesn't line up on potatoes
     [ ] - Rewrite laws to make sense, bad wording
-    [ ] - "You have caused unnecessary suffering" is in the wrong format, should be large red text [ ] - Update stats on potato escape and missile kill [ ] - Expiration rule is wrong, passport was expired and got strike for denying entry [ ] - When maximum strike reached nothing happens, only checks when above maximum strikes instead of equal to [ ] - Points are not added when correctly allowing entry to potatoes [ ] - Randomly lose combo when doing potato border runner system [ ] - Mouse has to be over passport to be able to stamp
+    [ ] - Update stats on potato escape and missile kill [ ] - Expiration rule is wrong, passport was expired and got strike for denying entry [ ] - Points are not added when correctly allowing entry to potatoes [ ] - Randomly lose combo when doing potato border runner system [ ] - Mouse has to be over passport to be able to stamp